-Operating leases - Group as lessee
+Operating Leases - Group as Lessee

-The Group has entered into property leases for its operations.
-The Group has determined that the lessor retains all the significant risks and rewards of ownership of these properties which are leased out on operating leases.
+The Group has entered into property leases for its office space.
+The Group has determined that the lessor retains all the significant risks and rewards of ownership of these properties that are leased out on operating leases.